 Is it a laser or inkjet printer?
 These two printers are not cross-congruent with each other.
 Therefore, if you are using an inkjet printer, you require inkjet transfer paper for t-shirts.
-In case you are using a laser printer, then the most appropriate paper to use is the laser transfer paper.
+If you are using a laser printer, the most appropriate paper is laser transfer paper.

 Don’t worry if you don’t know the type of printer you have.
 There is a label on the printer’s surface referenced either as an inkjet or laser.
 If there is no label, you can scan your printer’s exterior to see the brand name, and in case it doesn’t show, then you can Google Search.

 Do you want to print dark-colored t-shirts, light-colored garments, or both?
-It would be best if you considered this because dark-colored garments need a transfer paper different from that of light-colored fabrics.
+It would be best to consider this because dark-colored garments need a transfer paper different from light-colored fabrics.
 This is because dark fabrics need a transfer paper with a white backing for accurate and precise colors, while light garments require transfer papers with a vivid transfer layer with the garment design.